When To Talk To your Doctor About Hair Loss

 Preventing Hair Loss

 If hair loss runs in your family, you can start early to help reduce your chances of hair loss.
-Get in the habit of using a topical cream like minoxidil to promote healthy hair growth.
+Discuss topical options that are available over the counter with your provider.

 Get Help From Franciscan Health